 Women Across Borders, is an International Arts and Activism project.
 She specifically works with refugee and immigrant women and creates paintings that illustrate their personal journeys.
 She provides monetary and emotional support for all her participants and hopes to bring attention the issues they face and have overcome, as well as to educate and activate others around the subject.

 Herrera’s ultimate goal is to to connect and uplift all women, while providing a platform for important issues around intersectional feminism.
 Herrera hopes her work can be a catalyst for positive change.

-Herrera’s art has been featured in such settings as The Anderson Museum of Contemporary Arts, The Art and History Museum of Santa Cruz, The Albuquerque Art and History Museum, 516 Gallery, Beautiful Bizarre Magazine, Center for Contemporary Arts Santa Fe, among many others.
+Herrera was awarded “Best Visual Artist of 2017” by Albuquerque The Magazine, and her art has been featured in such settings as The Art and History Museum of Santa Cruz, The Albuquerque Art and History Museum, The Anderson Museum of Contemporary Arts, Beautiful Bizarre Magazine(online), Center for Contemporary Arts Santa Fe, among many others.